sugarcoat/sugarcoat/README.md

 1. What does it look like?

-   Check out a simple example library [here](site/documentation/index.html)
+   Check out a simple example library on your local copy: [Example Library](#example-library).
+It's on the roadmap to update our github pages for a live demo!

 2. Can you parse css-preprocessor variables?